SachQL/UberDataNYC/README.md

       MODIFY Distance DECIMAL(10,2);
   ```

-**7. We can also see a few instaces where the distance travelled was less than 0.1 km (100 m) but the trips have faires as high as 180 USD.**
+**7. We can also see a few instances where the distance travelled was less than 0.1 km (100 m) but the trips have fares as high as 180 USD.**

 ```sql
 SELECT *